Vitamin D, more fondly referred to as the sunshine vitamin, is more important now than ever.

 Disclaimer: For those with medical conditions or are undertaking medication, please seek advice from your doctor.

 Wild salmon is known for containing high amounts of omega-3 fatty acids, but what many don’t know is that they are a great source of vitamin D as well.
 According to the Boston University team, each serving of wild salmon contains close to half of your vitamin D requirements for the day, making it an easy way to get it into your system.

 Egg yolks aren’t the most popular of ingredients.
-Most people skip them in favour of egg white since they are known to raise levels of “bad” cholesterol.
+Most people skip them in favour egg white, since they are known to raise levels of “bad” cholesterol.
 However, this means you will be missing out on the minerals found in them and that includes vitamin D, zinc and selenium, all of which play a role in boosting your immune system.
-One egg yolk amounts to about 10 per cent of your daily requirement.
+One egg yolk amounts to about 10 percent of your daily vitamin D requirement.

-Not all mushrooms are full of this vitamin.
-Farm-grown mushrooms that were harvested indoors have significantly less amount of vitamin D compared those that have been exposed to UV light.
+Not all mushrooms are full of vitamin D. Farm-grown mushrooms that were harvested indoors have significantly less amount of vitamin D compared those that have been exposed to UV light.
 Most mushrooms given this extra treatment will be labelled as such, so be sure to keep a lookout when purchasing them at your local supermarket.

 If you’re concerned that you might not be getting enough vitamin D from your diet, you can always turn to supplements.
 Vitamin D supplements come in two forms: D2, harvested from yeast or mushrooms that have been exposed to UV rays, and D3, derived from fish oil or sheep’s wool.